liv-daliberti/grail-simulation/clean_data/README.md

 ## Summary

 - The Python builder mirrors the published filters for Studies 1–3.
-Study 4 (Shorts) participants are kept in the allow-list for auditing but are not converted into GRPO rows because their interaction log lacks recommendation slates.
+Study 4 (Shorts) participants are kept in the allow-list for auditing but are not converted into prompt rows because their interaction log lacks recommendation slates.
 - Only minor count differences remain for Studies 1–3, both explained by attention checks or duplicate sessions.
 - Validation happens via logged allow-list sizes, per-session filtering counters, and the `participant_study` labels embedded in every output row.
 - For an at-a-glance description of the data products and how to run the builder, see the top-level [project README](../README.md).
 This file serves as the deep-dive reference for researchers verifying provenance and reproducibility.